Donor Profile

 By region

-Indo-Pacific: The Indo-Pacific region will remain the primary focus of Australian ODA under the Labor government.
+Indo-Pacific: The Indo-Pacific region will remain the primary focus of Australian ODA under the Labor government and the new development policy.
 However, programming will likely concentrate almost exclusively on the Pacific and Southeast Asia given the “first-tier priority” designation of the Pacific, Timor-Leste, and Indonesia.
 Australia’s continued focus on the Pacific is partially a response to China’s active development loan and security presence in the region.
 It also responds to Pacific Island nations’ concerns over the impacts of climate change.

 Speaking with the Pacific Islands Forum Secretariat in Fiji on May 26, 2022, the Australian Minister for Foreign Affairs Penny Wong outlined Australia's priorities in its relationship with the Pacific region, promising an era of renewed engagement and reaffirming Australia’s commitment to provide AUD525 million ( US$364 million) in ODA to the Pacific region over the next four years, with a particular emphasis on recovery from the COVID-19 pandemic.
 This amount was later increased to AUD900 million ( US$624 million) over 4 years.

-Recent, sustained growth in funding to the Pacific region has resulted in cuts to bilateral assistance to South Asia (including: Afghanistan, Bhutan, Bangladesh, India, Nepal, Maldives, Pakistan and Sri Lanka), which followed Australia’s end of assistance to Africa.
+Recent, sustained growth in funding to the Pacific region has resulted in cuts to bilateral assistance to South Asia (including Afghanistan, Bhutan, Bangladesh, India, Nepal, Maldives, Pakistan, and Sri Lanka), which followed Australia’s end of assistance to Africa.
 For example, Australia phased out its bilateral ODA to Pakistan completely (in the FY2020/21 budget) and made significant reductions to bilateral programs in Bangladesh, Cambodia, Indonesia, and Nepal, with serious implications for funding for gender equality and agriculture.
-Following these cuts, the projected FY2022/23 budget for South and West Asia has remained stable.
+Following these cuts, the FY2023/24 budget for South and West Asia remained relatively stable.

 Budget